dwarvesf/WeAreHiring/README.md

 * you can apply if
    * you have the [same DNA](#our-core-values) as us
    * you are able to join us in Saigon, Vietnam or remotely.
-Should read [Remote](http://www.amazon.com/Remote-Office-Not-Required/dp/0804137501) by 37signals
+Should read [Remote](http://www.amazon.com/Remote-Office-Not-Required/dp/0804137501) & [Rework](http://www.amazon.com/Rework-Jason-Fried/dp/0307463745) by 37signals
-   * you want to build a world class product and superb team.
+   * you want to build a world class products and superb team.
 * we'd love to see who you are and what have you been working on
 * write more detailed info related to the position you're applying for
 * make sure you enter links to your public profiles (i.e. Linkedin, Twitter, GitHub, personal Blog, Behance, Dribble...)